Dental Office Names: How to Name Your Dental Practice

 Your first consideration (and arguably your last) must be the legality of your name.
 If you already have a name in mind, you need to check to make sure that name isn’t taken.
 There are several places to check.

-- If you are going to be doing business as a corporation or limited liability company, you will want to check the business database in the state where you are incorporated.
+• If you are doing business as a corporation or limited liability company, you will want to check the business database in the state where you are incorporated.
 You can usually find that information on the Secretary of State’s website.
 (You can find a complete list of all SoS websites here.)

-Finally, do a Google search on the name!
+Finally, do a Google search on the name.
 This step is critical.
-You want to know what results come up when you search any office name you are considering ahead of time.
+You want to know what results come up when you search for any practice name you are considering ahead of time.

 Not doing your research ahead of time could cost you countless hours of legal issues, thousands of dollars, and the potential of rebranding your business shortly after inadvertently choosing an inappropriate or trademarked name.